 We’re not enthusiastically recommending this roughly 1,000 acre urban lake, but it’s prominent right there in the heart of Seattle.

-WDFW seems to largely ignore the waterway, which gets some saltwater at the lower end that likely hampers freshwater fish production, but there are some smallmouth and largemouth bass, yellow perch, crappie and other warmwater species present.
+WDFW seems to largely ignore the waterway, which gets some saltwater at the lower end that likely hampers freshwater fish production.

 There also are some resident cutthroat trout in the system but catches are likely to be rare.

 Salmon and steelhead migrate through the lake on their way up through Lake Washington and Lake Sammamish and spawning streams.